jonathanheilmann/ext-jh_photoswipe/README.md

 The structure of the whole template has been changed to reach better flexibility and minimize breaking changes in later versions.
 Please review the files in Resources/Private/.

-Version 0.1.0 supports the frontend theme extensions "bootstap_package" and "css_styled_content" To offer a way to use custom frontend theme extensions, a fallback to partial "Custom.html" is used.
+Version 0.1.0 supports the frontend theme extensions "bootstap_package" and "css_styled_content".
+To offer a way to use custom frontend theme extensions, a fallback to partial "Custom.html" is used.
 The default custom templates displays a warning.
 To solve this, override the partials path in ConstantEditor and add file "Show/Custom.html" for single-thumbnail mode and/or file "MultiThumbnail/Custom.html" for multi-thumbnail mode.